laradock/laradock/CONTRIBUTING.md

 * Edit the files you want to update.

-* **Note:** If you want to edit the base image of the `Workspace` or the `php-fpm` Containers, you need to edit their Dockerfiles from their Github repositories.
-For more info read their Dockerfiles comment on the LaraDock repository.
+* **Note:** If you want to edit the base image of the `Workspace` or the `php-fpm` Containers, you need to edit their Dockerfiles from their GitHub repositories.
+For more info read their Dockerfiles comment on the Laradock repository.

-* Make sure to update the `Readme` incase you made any changes.
+* Make sure to update the `Readme` in case you made any changes.

 ## Issue/PR Submission Guidelines